 With the steady stream of outrages coming out of the White House these days, it’s easy to miss any given one, so it’s useful to recap what Trump’s new immigration plan is.

-“Trump’s” plan is the workings of Stephens Bannon and Miller, the administration’s go-to racists, who have thrown the President’s support behind a bill by Senators David Perdue (R-Georgia) and Tom Cotton (R-Hitler Youth).
+“Trump’s” plan is the workings of Stephens Bannon and Miller, the administration’s go-to racists, who have thrown the President’s support behind a bill by Senators David Perdue (R-Georgia) and Tom Cotton (R-Arkansas).
 According to press reports, the bill would drastically cut down both on the number of immigrant visas granted, and the classes of immigrants they’re granted to:

 The Real Goal Is to Reduce Overall Immigration